Collect taxes

 Caution

-Because the location of an IP address could be some distance from the actual location of your customer, we recommend against using an IP address to determine the final amount of tax to collect.
+Because the location of an IP address might be some distance from the actual customer location, we recommend against using an IP address to determine the final amount of tax to collect.

 OptionalCollect customer tax IDsServer-side

-In some cases, such as the cross-border supply of services, your business customer might have to account for tax on a reverse-charge basis.
-You don’t collect the tax, and instead must issue an invoice with the text “Tax to be paid on reverse-charge basis”.
+In some cases, such as the cross-border supply of services, your customer might need to account for tax on a reverse charge basis.
+Instead of collecting the tax, you must issue an invoice with the text, “Tax to be paid on reverse charge basis.”
 This informs your customer that they’re responsible for any tax on their purchase.

-If you provide a tax ID with an invalid format, the calculation returns error code tax_
+If you provide a tax ID with an invalid format, the calculation returns a tax_ error code:

 { "error": { "code": "tax_id_invalid", "doc_url": "https://docs.stripe.com/error-codes#tax-id-invalid", "message": "Invalid value for eu_vat.", "param": "customer_details[tax_ids][0][value]", "type": "invalid_request_error" } }

 The Tax API doesn’t automatically validate tax IDs against government databases.
-To validate a tax ID before calculating tax you need to use Customer tax ID validation.
+To validate a tax ID before calculating tax, you must use customer tax ID validation.

 OptionalTax-inclusive pricingServer-side

 By default, tax is calculated on top of the line item and shipping cost amounts you provide.
-Set the line item or shipping cost tax_
+To calculate the tax included in your prices, set the tax_ to inclusive for the line item or shipping cost.

 The response returns the tax included: